amazon-archives/aws-full-stack-template/workshop/readme.md

 To make sure you don't continue to incur charges on your AWS account, make sure to tear down your applications and remove all resources associated with both AWS Full-Stack Template and AWS Bookstore Demo App.

+1. Log into the [Amazon S3 Console](console.aws.amazon.com/s3) and  delete the buckets created for this workshop.
+   - There should be two buckets created for AWS Full-Stack Template and two buckets created for AWS Bookstore Demo App.
+The buckets will be titled "X" and "X-pipeline", where "X" is the name you specified in the CloudFormation wizard under the AssetsBucketName parameter.
+   - *Note: Please be **very careful** to only delete the buckets associated with this workshop that you are absolutely sure you want to delete.*
-1. Log into the AWS CloudFormation Console and find the stack you created for the demo app
+2. Log into the AWS CloudFormation Console and find the stack(s) you created during this workshop
-2. Delete the stack
+3. Delete the stack(s)
-   - Double-check that the S3 buckets created for the stack were successfully removed.

 *Remember to shut down/remove all related resources once you are finished to avoid ongoing charges to your AWS account.*